 3.2.
-Composition and morphological characteristics
+Composition and Morphological Characteristics

-Fig. 3 presented the composition of microplastics pollution according to size (A,B), shape(C,D) and color (F,D).
-Fig. 4 and Fig. 5 showed photographs and SEM images of four types of typical microplastics (fiber, film, foam and fragment).
+Fig. 3. presented the composition of microplastics pollution according to size (A,B), shape(C,D) and color (F,D).
+Fig. 4. and Fig. 5. showed photographs and SEM images of four types of typical microplastics (fiber, film, foam and fragment).
 The results in Fig. 3.
 A and B showed that most of microplastics in these sampling sites were smaller than 1 mm.
-This phenomenon might indicate the fact that large pieces of plastic could be broken down into various small-sized plastics by various forces, including physical, chemical and microbe forces (Su et al., 2016; J. Wang et al., 2017; W. Wang et al., 2017; Zhao et al., 2015; Zhao et al., 2014).
+This phenomenon might indicate the fact that large pieces of plastic could be broken down into various small-sized plastics by various forces, including physical, chemical and microbe forces (Su et al., 2016; Wang et al., 2017; Zhao et al., 2015; Zhao et al., 2014).
 The abundance of microplastics smaller than 1 mm in most of these sample points exceeded 50%.

-This result was consistent with previous studies of freshwater areas, including the Laurentian Great Lakes, USA (Eriksen et al., 2013); Lake Hovsgol, Mongolia (Free et al., 2014); the Wuhan urban lakes, China (J. Wang et al., 2017; W. Wang et al., 2017); and the Three Gorges Reservoir, China (Di and Wang, 2018).
+This result was consistent with previous studies of freshwater areas, including the Laurentian Great Lakes, USA (Eriksen et al., 2013); Lake Hovsgol, Mongolia (Free et al., 2014); the Wuhan urban lakes, China (Wang et al., 2017); and the Three Gorges Reservoir, China (Di and Wang, 2018).

-In the Fig. 3 C and D, it depicted that the dominant shape of the collected sediment samples was fragment with 50.82%.
+In the Fig. 3.
+C and D, it depicted that the dominant shape of the collected sediment samples was fragment with 50.82%.
 Fragments were present in all sampling sites in this study.
-Packaging materials, containers, toys and other articles used in daily life all could be the sources of the fragments (Baldwin et al., 2016; J. Wang et al., 2017; W. Wang et al., 2017).
-Various factors such as sunlight and wind-force increase made bigger plastics degradation and possible fragmentation breakdown or crack into microplastics (Carr et al., 2016; Cesa, 2017; Huang et al., 2017a, 2017b, 2017c).
+Packaging materials, containers, toys and other articles used in daily life all could be the sources of the fragments (Baldwin et al., 2016; Wang et al., 2017).
+Various factors such as sunlight and wind-force increase made bigger plastics degradation and possible fragmentation breakdown or crack into microplastics (Carr et al., 2016; Cesa, 2017; Huang et al., 2017).
 Compared with macroplastics, it is easier for large quantities of small microplastics to enter the surface water and to accumulate in sediments under certain conditions.
 As an urban agglomeration with a population of 7 million, Changsha consumes a wide range of goods, including plastics.
 The recent boom the fast-food and takeaway industries has intensified the use of plastics in Changsha.